-This Information Security Plan (“Plan”) describes Occidental College’s safeguards to protect information and data in compliance with the Financial Services Modernization Act of 1999, also known as the Gramm Leach Bliley Act, 15 U.S.C.
+This Information Security Plan ("Plan") describes Occidental College’s safeguards to protect information and data in compliance with the Financial Services Modernization Act of 1999, also known as the Gramm Leach Bliley Act, 15 U.S.C.
 Section 6801.
-The Federal Trade Commission (FTC) ruled that GLB applies to institutions of higher education.
+The Federal Trade Commission (FTC) ruled that GLB applies to institutions of higher education as well as recent regulatory obligations at the state, federal and international level (GDPR).

-Compliance with GLB involves compliance with 1) the privacy provisions of the act and 2) provisions regarding the safeguarding of customer information.
+Compliance with various regulatory demand compliance with 1) the privacy provisions of the act and 2) provisions regarding the safeguarding of customer information.
 These safeguards are intended to:

 - Ensure the security and confidentiality of covered data and information;